cgustave/checkitbaby/README.md

-# Testrunner
+# Checkitbaby

 ## Definition

-Testrunner is a tool to allow automatic tests validations in a lab.
+Checkitbaby is a tool to allow automatic tests validations in a lab.
 It uses 'agents' to interact with the setup for instance to play simple client/server role, to change the setup topology or even to query the DUT.
 Agent are connected using ssh.
 It is recommended to use ssh keys.

 *Playbooks* are defined as a collection of *Testcases*, each testcase is a simple text file where each lines defines an action applied to an *Agent*.